GenericMappingTools/gmt/doc_modern/rst/source/splitxyz.rst

-options to choose only those series which have a certain orientation, to set a minimum length for series, and to high- or low-pass filter the z values and/or the x,y values. **splitxyz** is a useful filter between data extraction and :doc:`pswiggle` plotting, and can also be used to divide a large x,y[,z] dataset into segments.
+options to choose only those series which have a certain orientation, to set a minimum length for series, and to high- or low-pass filter the z values and/or the x,y values. **splitxyz** is a useful filter between data extraction and :doc:`wiggle` plotting, and can also be used to divide a large x,y[,z] dataset into segments.

 Required Arguments